TanelTeemusk/SecretTracker/README.md

 - Implements proper memory management
 - Built with protocol-oriented architecture for enhanced testability and maintainability
 - Includes comprehensive unit tests for the main ViewModel, demonstrating test-driven development practices

-## TODO

-- Add UI tests for main user flows
-- Enhance test coverage for edge cases and all services